atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/order-of-a-sql-query.md

 img_border_on_default: false

 ---
-## Order of a SQL query

-This tutorial will provide some tips and tricks for anyone working with SQL databases who want to increase the efficiency of their queries.
 The way to make a query run faster is to reduce the number of calculations that the software must perform.
-To do this, first you'll need some understanding of how SQL actually executes a query.
+To do this, you'll need some understanding of how SQL executes a query.

 Let's take a look at a sample SQL query :

     SELECT DISTINCT column, AGGREGATE(column)
     FROM table1